 background

 With acute leukemia, the abnormal leukemia cells multiply very quickly and take over the space in the bone marrow.

 This blocks the cells from turning into normal healthy blood cells.
-Acute lyphoid leukemia (or ALL) and acute myeloid leukemia (or AML) are two different types of acute leukemia that stop cells from developing into healthy blood cells and lower your healthy blood cell counts.
+Acute lyphoid leukemia (or ALL) and acute myeloid leukemia (or AML) are two different types of acute leukemia that stop cells from developing into healthy blood cells and lower your healthy blood cell count.

 When first diagnosed with ALL or AML, a workup of tests are completed to identify the exact type of acute leukemia a patient has.
 Part of that workup includes genetic testing that can detect the genetic changes, such as mutations and gene rearrangements, that may have caused a specific type of ALL or AML.
+Rearrangements of the KMT2A gene (KMT2Ar) cause approximately 10% of acute leukemias.1 It is estimated that more than 95% of patients with KMT2Ar acute leukemia have a KMT2A translocation, a type of rearrangement that occurs when part of one chromosome breaks and fuses to a different chromosome.2

+background